vim-airline/vim-airline/README.md

 # contributions

-contributions and pull requests are welcome.
+contributions and pull requests are welcome.  please follow the existing coding style as much as possible.

 # license